-This is possible because of the precise timing pulses associated with digital audio and the fact that digital signal is only comprised of "0s" and "1s."
-These represent simple positive and negative voltages that are not close to each other in value (so as to get easily confused or muddled along the line).
+This is possible because of the precise timing pulses associated with digital audio and the fact that digital signal is comprised of only "0s" and "1s."

 As long as equipment can reproduce just these two states, there is an audio signal.

-However, with an analog signal there are an unlimited number of associated values, providing ample opportunity for things to get out of whack.
+However, with an analog signal there are an unlimited number of associated values, providing ample opportunity for errors and distortion.

 Technically speaking, the background noise of a digital signal can be as bad as 20dB (which is a lot) and the digital signal will still survive.
 In the case of an analog signal, this would translate into intolerable noise.